tinfoilhatter/finnegansways/README.md

 page in the new edition.

 The tenth anniversary meeting of my _Finnegans Wake_ reading group, Allforabit Funferall, occurred the day before the NaNoGenMo 2015 deadline.
-I generated random versions of the Wake for all eight of us.
+I generated random versions of the Wake for all eight of us attending.
 Those editions are included in this repo for people who would rather not run the Perl script.